Currently our research is focused in three areas:

 1. Biodiversity, ecosystem services, and global change

 It is well-known that in experimental settings, biodiversity loss strongly reduces ecosystem functioning.
 These findings, however, have remained largely untested in real-world, larger-scale systems.
 Understanding of the role of biodiversity in maintaining real-world ecosystem services is an important goal given high rates of biodiversity loss due to global change worldwide, and the reliance of much of the world’s population on ecosystem services.
 We use animal-mediated pollination as a model system for testing current theory about the role of biodiversity in ecosystem service provision at the spatio-temporal scales typical of real-world systems.
 For example, what are the roles of dominance and species turnover (beta diversity) in determining the biodiversity-ecosystem services relationship at large scales?
 Does the magnitude and reliability of pollination depend on the number of pollinator species present, or is pollination largely provided by a small subset of functionally important species?
 Are the different bee species complementary to each other in providing pollination, or are they largely redundant?
+We are also increasingly interested in the theory and practice of biodiversity measurement, which is not at all trivial when working in real-world systems.
 We combine landscape-scale field work with statistical and mathematical modeling to investigate these questions.

 2: Plant-pollinator networks